geopla/improved-dollop/README.md

 # Reactive Stuff
-This project is just a playground to get proficient with reactive systems.
+This project is just a playground to gain experience with reactive systems.
 The goal is to investigate reactive software architecture by building a system with simple business logic only.
-Focus is on how to organize and test such a system.
-Starting a s simple as possible.
-A follow-up project will examine the subject on a Spring Boot project.

-## System with several asynchronous services
+The relevant aspects:
+- organization
+  - who is responsible for creating the 'event bus'
+  - which message types to be used
+- testing the system logic

+## Motivation / The Problem
-The challenge is how to connect reactive services with long-running tasks.
-The option we started is to interconnect all the services in a single reactive pipeline.
-As it may work, it has some serious disadvantages:
+A project we work on implements the equivalent to a god class, a god pipeline.
+Asynchronous services that depend on each other are organized all in a single reactive pipeline.
+This has some disadvantages:
-- an equivalent to a god class is created - a god pipeline
 - violates single responsibility principle
-  - violates open closed principle
+- violates open closed principle (not extensible easily)
 - tight coupling
 - testing is a nightmare
 - error handling gets messy

-Due to the nature of the system consisting of asynchronous services, an event driven software architecture seem to be appropriate.
-By using a reactive framework, have messaging support is already available.
-Project Reactor implements that by Sink's.
-But implementing a system that way has its own quirks.

-Let us implement a playground system to investigate how to implement an event based system with the following in mind:
-- **flatMap scenario**: there will be tightly coupled services `A` and `B` where service `B` 'waits' for a value to be produced by service 'A'
-- **event scenario**: Services `A` and `B` are independent with `B` waiting for a system state change caused by `A`
-- **process outcome**: Needs to be tracked, either in case of success or if any intermediate service fails
-- **observabilty**: Influence on monitoring (tracing) when implement it in a modulith way
+## Solution (Idea)
+Using Project Reactor, messaging support is already on board.
+No messaging infrastructure is required.
+The magic word is [Sink](https://projectreactor.io/docs/core/release/reference/coreFeatures/sinks.html)

+## Concepts / Setting the Stage
+We will examine two different couplings of services `A` and `B`.

+### Flat Map Scenario
+Service `B` needs some data from `A` as a precondition. `B` will remain in the same pipeline with `A`, therefore termed the 'flat map scenario', though it might be implemented in other ways than using `flatMap()`.
+The data flows within the pipeline.
+Execution of both services is managed by the pipeline.

+To be applied when:
+- services are tightly coupled at the business level
+- `A` is quite a fast service, e.g. fetching the data through a REST API
+- `B` is the only service consuming data from `A`

+### Event Scenario
+Service `B` needs to wait for `A` to transform the whole system state. `A` emits a signal about its progress to anybody interested - in our case `B` will subscribe to such an event. `A` and `B` don't run in the same pipeline.
+Data may flow within the event submitted by `A` or just extracting the data from the system by service `B`.

+To be applied when
+- services are loosely coupled at the business level
+- 'A' is a long-running service, e.g. a batch process
+- other services than `B` might be interested in `A` signalling its progress

 ### The example system requirements
 As written by a typical customer, the requiremets are as follows: